Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 - `Orienation`: Select the orientation of the video.
 - `Reward amount`: Enter the number of reward items the user will receive.
 Must be a whole number.
 - `Reward item`: Enter the name of reward item the user will receive.
 Examples: Coins, extra lives
-- `Reward deliver setting`：Validate each completed rewarded video ad view and ensure you're only rewarding users who have actually finished watching the video in your app.
+- `Reward deliver setting`：Validate each completed rewarded video ad view by the third-party server and ensure you're only rewarding users who have actually finished watching the video in your app.

 ## Rewarded Video Implementation